semaphoreci/roadmap/README.md

 ### Send us an email

 [Email](mailto:support@semaphoreci.com) will reach our support team inbox and they will do their best to help you directly or connect you with engineering team.

+### Semaphore Uncut

+If you've missed one of the episodes of our regular weekly webcasts on what's new in Semaphore, no worries.
+[On this playlist](https://www.youtube.com/watch?v=pdiMpi1HRnU&list=PL9pxz3ccLeuggNBKZI2wWlC6xyz1kIws6) you'll find the recordings of all previous episodes.